theupdateframework/taps/candidate-succinct-delegation-tap.md

 # Abstract

 TUF delegating metadata contains the keyid and path for each delegation, so when a single metadata file delegates to many others the delegating metadata’s size increases proportional to the number of delegations.
-Clients must download this large delegating metadata file when they update any image it delegates to, therefore large delegating metadata increases the client’s metadata overhead.
+Clients must download this large delegating metadata file when they update any target it delegates to, therefore large delegating metadata increases the client’s metadata overhead.
 To reduce the metadata overhead for targets metadata that contains many delegations, TUF supports hashed bin delegations.
 Hashed bin delegations use targets files that delegate to ‘bin’ roles that delegate to the actual targets.
 Targets are distributed to bins using the hash of the target filename.
 Using hashed bin delegations, the delegating metadata only delegates to the bins, and so contain less data.
 Thus, hashed bin delegations reduce the client’s metadata overhead.

 Currently, hashed bin delegations function much like standard TUF delegations, so the delegating metadata lists the keyid and path for each bin.
 In practice, most hashed bin delegations use the same keyid for each bin and these bins are hashed in a predictable pattern, stored in files with predictable names, and stored in a common location.
 Furthermore the delegating metadata contains duplicate keyid and path information for each bin.
 This duplicate information adds to the metadata overhead without providing useful information to the client.